The Roadmap of Mathematics for Machine Learning

 If linear transformations are clear, you can turn to the study of matrices.
 (Linear algebra courses often start with matrices, but I would recommend it this way for reasons to be explained later.)

 The most important operation for matrices is the matrix product.
-In general, if A and B are matrices defined by
+In general, if and are matrices defined by

 then their product can be obtained by